 Despite an end to the country's civil war in 2003, safety and security in the Democratic Republic of the Congo (DRC) remain tenuous, especially in the eastern and border regions.
-Due to numerous safety concerns, many foreign governments, including the UK and US, advise their nationals to avoid or limit travel to a number of conflict-prone provinces.
+Due to numerous safety concerns, many foreign governments, including the UK and US, advise their nationals to avoid all travel to the conflict-prone provinces.

 Expats travelling to or living in the Democratic Republic of the Congo should register their presence in the country with their embassy.

-There are several health and safety issues to be aware of living in the DRC; these may differ depending on where an expat lives or is travelling to.
+There are several health and safety issues that come with living in the DRC.
+These may differ depending on where in the DRC you are moving to.
 We recommend expats follow the local news and advice of foreign and local authorities.

 Crime in the DRC

 Crime rates are high in the Democratic Republic of the Congo, with both petty and violent crimes occurring frequently.
-Foreigners are often targeted, especially in the vicinity of hotels and crowded areas.
+Foreigners are often targeted, especially near hotels and crowded areas.
 It's best to remain vigilant at all times, never go out on the streets alone, and avoid travelling at night.

 Expats who wish to explore the DRC and go on safari should also understand the risks.
 In the east of the country, bordering Uganda, lies Virunga National Park, said to be Africa's oldest national park.
 There are opportunities for gorilla trekking here.
 However, armed groups have been known to be active in the park, presenting the risk of kidnap or injury.